ahqsoftwares/tauri-ahq-store/latest.md

-This release is a major rewrite which changes the core foundation of AHQ Store (Backend)
+This release is a patch update to the **AHQ Store**

-## This update finalizes the following:
-- A new Installer with simpler UI
-- AHQ Store Service Integration (currently it is slower than the earlier model)
-- Security between Service and App
+## Changes
+- Bug Fix
+- Make the Server Faster
-- Updater with UI
+- Caching
-- and many bug fixed as usual
+- Fix some apis

 ## To - Do:
 - Make **AHQ Store Service** Faster